cp2k/cp2k/INSTALL.md

   `exts/dbcsr/src/acc/opencl/smm/params/tune_multiply_A100.csv` exists).
 If `GPUVER` is not specified (or the related file does not exist), `exts/dbcsr/src/acc/opencl/smm/tune_multiply.csv` is used.
 If no parameter file exists, default parameters are used to populate kernels.
   The content of a successfully specified parameter file is embedded into the binary, i.e., the final application does not depend on a certain path.
 The environment variable `OPENCL_LIBSMM_SMM_PARAMS=/path/to/file` can be used to supply parameters at runtime of the application, or `OPENCL_LIBSMM_SMM_PARAMS=0` disables using tuned parameters.
-- The environment variable `ACC_OPENCL_VERBOSE=2` can be helpful to print information about kernels generated at runtime and thereby check the installation.
+- The environment variable `ACC_OPENCL_VERBOSE=2` prints information about kernels generated at runtime and thereby check the installation.
 - Refer to <https://cp2k.github.io/dbcsr/> for more information, e.g.,
   environment variables or how to tune kernels (auto tuned parameters).